Tacogirl Belize blog Est. in 2007

 Want More Caye Caulker?

-Check out Bound for Belize Blog.
-Robert and Rose were there yesterday too but I never ran into them.
+Check out my One Day Caye Caulker Itinerary, or Bound for Belize Blog.
+Robert and Rose were there the same day I flew over too but I never ran into them.

 I know many of you are missing San Pedro, so I filmed a San Pedro Airport landing for you too.